paranext/paranext-core/README.md

   - `src/types/paranext-extension-template.d.ts` is this extension's types file that defines how other extensions can use this extension through the `papi`.
 It is copied into the build folder
   - `*.web-view.tsx` files will be treated as React WebViews
   - `*.web-view.html` files are a conventional way to provide HTML WebViews (no special functionality)
-- `assets/` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol.
+- `assets/` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol, as well as textual descriptions in various languages.
 It is copied into the build folder
+  - `assets/displayData.json` contains (optionally) a path to the extension's icon file as well as text for the extension's display name, short summary, and path to the full description file
+  - `assets/descriptions/` contains textual descriptions of the extension in various languages
+    - `assets/descriptions/description-<locale>.md` contains a brief description of the extension in the language specified by `<locale>`
 - `contributions/` contains JSON files the platform uses to extend data structures for things like menus and settings.
 The JSON files are referenced from the manifest
 - `public/` contains other static files that are copied into the build folder
 - `dist/` is a generated folder containing the built extension files